GSA/piv-guides/_networkconfig/2_domaincontrollers.md

   5. You can now force the group policy to update via command-line: **_gpupdate /force_** or wait for the group policy to update on its own.
   6. If successful, you will see a new Domain Controller certificate in the **Certificate (Local Computer) -&gt; Personal -&gt; Certificates folder** (e.g., **_open MMC.exe -&gt; File -&gt; Add/Remove Snap-in -&gt;Certificates -&gt;Computer account -&gt;Local computer)_**.

-  > If you look at the furthest tab called &quot;Certificate Template&quot; you should see a cert generated with the custom template.
+  > If you look at the furthest tab, called **&quot;Certificate Template&quot;**, you should see a certificate generated with the custom template.